emsifa/evo/README.md

 To make development time more efficient.
 We can use Mocking API so Front-end Developer can consume our API without waiting for real implementation to be done.

 To do that, in Evo you can simply attach `Emsifa\Evo\Http\Response\Mock` attribute to your controller method.
-So when you call that endpoint, Evo will prevent your method to be executed, instead Evo will read your return type, create its instance with fake data in it, and respond that fake instance.
+So when user call that endpoint, Evo will prevent its controller to be executed, instead Evo will read its return type, create return type instance and fill its properties with fake data, finally Evo will respond that fake instance.

 #### Using `Mock` Attribute